Psychological Services

 What happens to the results after the evaluation is completed?

 After your child’s evaluation is completed, you will meet with a team at the school to review the results to determine whether your child has a disability and, if so, what changes need to be made to your child’s educational program.
-If your child is found eligible for special education, an Individual Educational Plan will be developed and offered.
-After that, your consent will be required for services to begin.
+If your child is found eligible for special education, you will be asked to sign a consent form for placement, then an Individual Educational Plan will be developed and offered.

-The report will become part of your child’e educational record maintained by the district.
+The report will become part of your child’s educational record maintained by the district.
 You will receive a copy of your child’s evaluation results.

 How long does the evaluation process take?